 TEA information subtopics

 Learn how AA spectrometry can be a cost-effective analysis technique for sequential elemental determination using either flame or furnace analysis.

 Discover the superior detection capabilities of ICP-MS for simple and complex matrices, including those containing rare earth metals, along with its ability to characterize organic and inorganic samples at ppm to sub-ppt levels.

-Understand the ways in which ICP-OES enables robust multi-element analysis for any matrix, along with a broad (% to sub-ppb) dynamic range.
+Understand the ways in which ICP-OES enables robust multi-element analysis for a range of matrices, along with a broad (% to sub-ppb) dynamic range.

 Access our extensive collection of workflows, scientific applications, technical handbooks, posters, and webinars on spectroscopy, elemental, and isotope analysis.